dvsa/mot-cpms-payment-test/README.md

 # mot-cpms-payment-test
-abstraction of testing tools for CPMS
+Abstraction of testing tools for CPMS